yedpodtrzitko/godot-docs/classes/class_skeletonik3d.rst

     # Apply zero IK effect (a value at or below 0.01 also removes bones_global_pose_override on Skeleton)
     skeleton_ik_node.set_interpolation(0.0)

+\ *Deprecated.* This class is deprecated, and might be removed in a future release.

 .. rst-class:: classref-introduction-group

 Tutorials